clickbar/laravel-magellan/README.md

 ```

 Most of the common web use cases use the WGS84 projection.
 Therefore, most of the time the terms that are used will be
 latitude, longitute and altitude instead of x, y and z.
-To provide more comfort we have included a factory method, that
+To provide more comfort we have included a factory method that
 accepts those terms and automatically sets the srid to 4326.

 ```php